Ari-x-x/my-codef-site/content/_index.md

 Intricate gourmet coffees paired with delicious fresh pastry, Caffeina is the perfect cafe for coffee-lovers.
 With such a rich scent of freshly-ground coffee beans in the air, it allows for the opportunity to take a deep breathe and unwind.

-We are obessed with coffee (slightly ovbious with our name!) and make such a variety of different tastes all ethically sourced from Columbia, Ethiopia and many more countries across the world.
+We are obessed with coffee (slightly ovbious with our name!) and make such a variety of different tastes all ethically sourced from Colombia, Ethiopia and many more countries across the world.

 ### Most Popular Drinks: